davimi/infectious_disease_modelling/README.md

 # Infectious disease simulation

-An infectious disease simulation written in Kotlin.
+An infectious disease model written in Kotlin.

 ##